matt-l-01/bids-correction/README.md

   --only-intendedfor  Run ONLY the IntendedFor fix functions. (default: False) --no-links          Do NOT create hard links for run-# fixes; copy full files instead. (default: False) --threads THREADS   Number of threads to use for multi-threaded pulling operation.
-Only for pulling json data. (default: 8)
+Only for pulling json data. (default: 8) --separate-orig     Orig files will be stored in a separate root dir at same level of BIDs root.
+Eg: rawdata_orig (default: False)
 ```

 ## Requirements